Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 | Sync in             | USB \| SMA                    |      ✅      |       ✅       |      ✅    |

+This table provides a more in-depth explanation of what each field means.
 | Field name          | Explanation                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------|
 | Device              | FLIM STUDIO require a FLIM DATA ACQUISITION CARD to connect in order to execute the experiment, select the DATA ACQUISITION CARD connected to your pc |